LukeShortCloud/rootpages/src/openstack/tripleo.rst

      deployed.
    - ``--playbook`` = Specify a Playbook to run.
    - ``--release`` = The OpenStack release to use.
-All of the available releases can be found in the GitHub project in the "config/release/" directory.
+All of the available releases can be found in the OpenDev or GitHub project in the "config/release/" directory.
 Use "trunk/``<RELEASE_NAME>``" for the development version and "stable/``<RELEASE_NAME>``" for the stable version.